How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Tests for performance, security, and usability

-• Integration Tests if it interfaces with other systems.
+• Integration Tests to see if it interfaces with other systems.
 A simple integration example is that Defect tracking systems often interact with email clients to send notifications

 • Plan for known issues (are you going to be adding them to the backlog or handling them as CRs, etc.)